-For years, leadership has centered its practice on emotional intelligence and engaging individuals to be aware of the relationships they build with their peers.
+For many years, leadership has centered its practice on emotional intelligence and engaging individuals to be aware of the relationships they build with their peers.

-From navigating difficult conversations to helping others understand your point of view, most believe that being a great leader means being able to connect with individuals on a deeper, more sophisticated level.
+From navigating difficult conversations to helping others understand your point of view, most people believe that being a great leader means being able to connect with individuals on a deeper, more sophisticated level.

 Yes, I’m talking about privilege.

-Traditionally, the word privilege has centered on the advantages and immunity certain folks inherently have because of certain aspects of their identity.
+Traditionally, the word privilege has centered on the advantages and immunity folks inherently have because of certain aspects of their identity.

 Own your privilege